TravisLinkey/obsidian/6 - Full Notes/Programming/Services/Cloud/AWS/Services/Identity and Federation/STS/STS.md

 Tags: [[AWS]] | [[Identity & Federation]]

 ### Overview
 AWS Security Token Service is a web service that enables you to request temporary, limited-privilege credentials for users.

-Allows you to assume [[Roles]] across different accounts, within the same accounts, and allows for identity federation.
+Allows you to assume [[IAM Roles]] across different accounts, within the same accounts, and allows for identity federation.

 ### Use Cases
 - Provide access for an [[IAM]] user in one AWS account that you own to access a [[Resources]] in another account that you own.
 - Provide access to [[IAM]] users in AWS accounts owned by third parties.
 - Provide access for services offered by AWS to AWS [[Resources]].